SeriousBug/gandi-live-dns-rust/Readme.md

 > has a full path to the config file (`$(pwd)/gandi.toml` part).
 Otherwise
 > Docker will create a directory.

+### From source

+This package is also published on `crates.io` as [gandi-live-dns](https://crates.io/crates/gandi-live-dns).
+If you would like to build it from source and you have a working rust install, you can use `cargo install gandi-live-dns` to build and install it.

 ## Automation

 The `Packaging` folder contains a Systemd service and timer, which you can use